duyhtq/brain-sdk-nodejs/README.md

 ## SDK for Brain
-A small library that support 2 methods to call brain.
+A small library that support method to call brain.

 ## ## Installation
 `npm install @duyhtq/brain-sdk`